India's low-income frontline workers burned by rising fuel prices

 INFLATION WARNINGS

-His warnings came after India's wholesale price index (INWPI=ECI) surged 10.49% year-on year in April.
+His warnings came after India’s wholesale price index surged 10.49% year-on year in April.

 Further key cost increases are on the way.
 Rental rates of trucks, which deliver everything from perishable produce to machine parts in India, could rise by 10% this month on the back of higher fuel costs, said SP Singh, senior fellow at Indian Foundation of Transport Research & Training.